sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 claims_supported

 >    REQUIRED.
-The list of claims available in the supported scopes.
-See below.
+JSON array containing the list of claims available in the supported scopes.
+See [Claims Supported](#claims-supported).

 vot

 >    OPTIONAL.
-The vectors of trust supported.
+JSON array containing the list of supported Vectors of Trust.
+See [Vectors of Trust](#vectors-of-trust).

-acr_values
+acr_values_supported

 >    OPTIONAL.
-The Levels of Assurance supported.
-See Level of Assurance.
+JSON array containing the list of supported Levels of Assurance.
+See [Authentication Context](#authentication-context).

 The following example shows the JSON document found at a discovery endpoint for an authorization server:

     {